Jacke/Jacke/README.md

 ## Summary

-> With 10+ years of experience in the software engineering industry.
-Highly skilled cross-stack (Senior Scala / Team Lead) engineer with knowledge of low level (e.g., Assembly & Byte-code performance-boosting)
+> Highly skilled cross-stack (Senior Scala / Team Lead) engineer with knowledge of low level (e.g., Assembly & Byte-code performance-boosting)
 >
 - I can **boost development** on any project **at any stage**, from prototype to highly scalable services.
 I can focus on essential parts and do more imaginative and less legitimate based on my latest experiences
 - I am very **disciplined** and independent of external factors, **effectively assessing** and coordinating tasks to complete **on time**.
 I am Innovative, full of enthusiasm, and unconditionally follow the work ethic